A cold compost heap can take months or even years to reach perfection.

 9. Compost activators

 I’ve personally found chicken manure to be brilliant.
-Not everyone has access to this, but you can also use other high nitrogen sources such as nettles and urine to help get your compost heap going again.
+Not everyone has access to this, but you can also use other high-nitrogen sources such as nettles, grass or urine to help get your compost heap going again.

 What I do use is a compost thermometer.
-I find this useful (and fun) because it allow me to measure the effectiveness of adding different materials.
+I find this useful (and fun) because it allows me to measure the effectiveness of adding different materials.

 10. Add easily digestible materials